AssociateDeadWood/GenPaley/README.md

 # GenPayley

-This is the code used to perform the calculations in the paper, [``A Mathon-type construction for digraphs and improved lower bounds for Ramsey numbers''] (https://arxiv.org/pdf/2408.04067).
+This is the code used to perform the calculations in the paper, [A Mathon-type construction for digraphs and improved lower bounds for Ramsey numbers] (https://arxiv.org/pdf/2408.04067).

 It has no external dependencies and doesn't use anything fancy in the code,